nokocu/nochrome/README.md

 # nochrome
-An CSS theme for Vivaldi Browser, which aims to recreate Chromium look.
+An CSS theme for Vivaldi Browser, which aims to recreate Chromium look (Windows only, for now...)

 ![screenshot 1.png](screenshot%201.png)